 Engaging all Australians with the history and operation of the Australian Constitution and its contemporary relevance.

-All CEFA projects are about the practical implementation of civics and citizenship in the classroom.
-CEFA enables teachers and students in the active application of learning and content resources that are translated into participatory projects and programs.
-The attached report provides a summary of CEFA projects in schools undertaken over the past ten years.
-It also discusses innovative ways for ongoing teacher professional development and CEFA school projects planned for 2015 and beyond.
+All Constitution Education Fund projects are about the practical implementation of civics and citizenship in the classroom.
+The Constitution Education Fund enables teachers and students in the active application of learning and content resources that are translated into participatory projects and programs.

-CEFA is the only civics and citizenship provider supporting the implementation of parliaments in Australian schools although there are some support materials and experiences provided by other organizations.
-CEFA plans to add substantial resources 2015 and beyond to support schools in providing the authentic experience of a Parliament working within the school.
+The Constitution Education Fund supports the implementation of parliaments in Australian schools although there are some support materials and experiences provided by other organizations.
+The Constitution Education Fund plans to add substantial resources to support schools in providing the authentic experience of a Parliament working within the school.
 Another project filling a gap in schools civics and citizenship content has been keeping up to date with important constitutional debates.
-CEFA delivers these resources through Yaba; a film and video based interactive digital teaching and learning resource with online forums for teachers and students interaction.
-An example is the issues surrounding the proposed referendum on constitutional recognition of Aboriginal and Torres Strait Islander Peoples.

 - CEFA's Constitutional Forum